How To Handle Forbidden Love And Crushes On Unavailable Guys

 But, I realize that, despite all these warnings, you feel drawn to take it to the next level with this forbidden person anyway.
 (I did.)

-If this is you, realize that you should ask yourself: If all these consequences happen in all the worst ways you can possibly imagine—really put yourself in that scenario—will you still be glad you did it?
+If this is you, realize that you should ask yourself: If all these consequences happen in all the worst ways you can imagine—really put yourself in that scenario—will you still be glad you did it?
 Or, will you wish you had never done it?

 In this respect, I have become a different person, forever changed by this experience.
 I walk through life differently than I used to, constantly accompanied by ghosts, and that isn’t a good thing.

-On the other hand, I was widowed and my whole life was gone anyway.
+On the other hand, I was widowed, and my whole life was gone anyway.
 I was leaving my forties and entering my fifties.
-I had to leave behind an entire young self, a happily married self, with happily married dreams for the future, and a young body.
+I had to leave behind an entire young self, a happily married self with happily married dreams for the future, and a young body.

 I had to get used to an old self, a widowed self, with all my hopes for the future wiped away, and move into an old body.
 It was a completely different reality than the one I expected walking down the aisle to be married just six short years before.

-This person truly felt unlovable and that was the deciding factor.
-I decided to say the words because I wanted him to see that he wasn’t, and I knew he would believe me.
+This person truly felt unlovable, and that was the deciding factor.
+I decided to say the words because I wanted him to see he wasn’t, and I knew he would believe me.
 I think I succeeded there, and I hope he’ll take a piece of that with him for the rest of his life.

 I thought I was all healed from my tough childhood.
 I’d had a great marriage, so I must be, right?
 Wrong.

-This relationship introduced me to a whole new need for childhood recovery work that was hiding under the yin-and-yang I’d had with my perfect (for me) husband.
+Research published in the Journal of Family Psychology demonstrates how this relationship introduced me to a whole new need for childhood recovery work that was hiding under the yin-and-yang I’d had with my perfect (for me) husband.
 Without the teaching this relationship had in store for me, I’d have spent the rest of my life feeling like that little girl who was just too tiny to handle life.

 If you’re still thinking about approaching that someone you can’t get out of your mind and saying some magic words, make sure you know what spell you’re casting first.
 And make up your mind, should the spell turn wicked, to delve into all the consequences and learn all you can from whatever happens.